metadaddy/force-tooling-demo/README.md

 ## Getting Started

-1. _Note - since the Tooling API is not generally available until [Spring '13](http://developer.force.com/releases/release/Spring13), you will need access to a Spring '13 sandbox or pre-release org_.
-[Sign up for pre-release access here](https://www.salesforce.com/form/signup/prerelease-spring13.jsp).
-2. Setup your salesforce.com OAuth Remote Access.
-You will then have a OAuth client key and secret
+1. Setup your salesforce.com OAuth Remote Access.
+Use `https://myappname.herokuapp.com/_auth` as the callback URL.
+You will then have a OAuth client key and secret.
-3. Update the Environment variables to include the OAuth endpoint (for the pre-release, this will be `https://prerellogin.pre.salesforce.com`), client key and secret
+2. Update the environment variables to include the OAuth endpoint (for production, this will be `https://login.salesforce.com`; for sandbox, `https://test.salesforce.com`), client key and secret:

+		export SFDC_OAUTH_CLIENT_ID=YOUR_CLIENT_ID
+		export SFDC_OAUTH_CLIENT_SECRET=YOUR_CLIENT_SECRET
+		export SFDC_OAUTH_ENDPOINT=A_LOGIN_ENDPOINT

-4. Navigate to the "classes" page and you should now be authenticated against Salesforce and be able to create/read/update/delete classes
+3. Navigate to the "classes" page and you should now be authenticated against Salesforce and be able to create/read/update/delete classes.